 13) Board Evaluation

-Pursuant to the provisions of the Companies Act 2013 and the Listing Regulations the evaluation ofall the directors and the Board as a whole was conducted based on the criteria andframework adopted by the Board and in line with the Guidance Note on Board Evaluationissued by the Securities and Exchange Board of India on January
+Pursuant to the provisions of the Act and the Listing Regulations the evaluation ofall the directors and the Board as a whole was conducted based on the criteria andframework adopted by the Board and in line with the Guidance Note on Board Evaluationissued by the Securities and Exchange Board of India on January

-Detailed composition of the Board committees namely Audit Committee Nomination andRemuneration Committee Corporate Social Responsibility Committee StakeholdersRelationship Committee and Investment Committee number of meetings held during the yearunder review and other related details are set out in the Corporate Governance Reportwhich forms a part of this Report.
+Detailed Composition of the Board committees namely Audit Committee Nomination andRemuneration Committee Corporate Social Responsibility Committee StakeholdersRelationship Committee and Investment Committee number of meetings held during the yearunder review and other related details are set out in the Corporate Governance Reportwhich forms a part of this Report.

 15) Audit committee